CVE-2008-1930: Wordpress 2.5 Cookie Integrity Protection Vulnerability

 list($username, $expiration, $hmac) = explode('|', $cookie);

-Then the code makes sure the $expired value (based on the value $expiration) is greater than the current time:
+Then the code ensures the $expired value (based on the value $expiration) is greater than the current time:

 return false;